-While at sea, students learn how to safely deploy and recover modern sampling instruments, conduct chemical and biological laboratory research, analyze oceanographic data, and operate a fully equipped research vessel.
-The full suite of sampling conducted depends on the cruise track and student project needs.
-The majority of SEA’s scientific work is carried out far offshore in the open ocean.
-Frequently our voyages transit several oceanographic provinces and climate regimes, forming the basis for robust spatial comparisons; where historic data is available, temporal trends are examined.
+While at sea, SEA Semester students learn how to safely deploy and recover modern sampling instruments, conduct chemical and biological laboratory research, analyze oceanographic data, and operate a fully equipped research vessel.
+The suite of sampling conducted depends on the cruise track and student project needs.
+SEA’s scientific work occurs both far offshore in the open ocean and along a diversity of coastal ecosystems.
+Voyages frequently transit several oceanographic provinces and climate regimes, forming the basis for robust spatial comparisons; where historic data is available, temporal trends are examined.
 When SEA ships visit islands and mainland ports, coastal-to-offshore transects and studies of near shore processes and ecosystems are carried out.
 Click here for a list of the scientific equipment carried onboard our ships.

 Many of SEA’s research voyages travel across portions of the ocean where the seafloor is four to five kilometers deep, well out of reach of our geologic sampling equipment.
-Our single beam depth sounder, the CHIRP, provides a continuous record of the depth and shape of the seafloor.
-We’ve watched the mid-ocean ridge come and go, and studied the sharp sides of seamounts and islands.
+Regardless of location, our single beam depth sounder, the CHIRP, provides a continuous record of the depth and shape of the seafloor.
+SEA Semester students have watched the mid-ocean ridge come and go, and studied the sharp sides of seamounts and islands.
 When in coastal waters for longer periods of time, the ship’s gravity corer and Shipek grab sampler may be used to collect and examine recently-deposited sediments that offer insight into marine geologic processes.Selected Marine sediments papers and publications

 Phytoplankton and bacteria

-Phytoplankton (microscopic plants) fix carbon into an organic form during photosynthesis and thus are the foundation of the marine food web.
+Phytoplankton (microscopic plants such as diatoms, dinoflagellates and coccolithophores) fix carbon into an organic form during photosynthesis and thus are the foundation of the marine food web.
 Broad taxonomic differences in nutrient requirements mean that as SEA sails from one region to another we observe concurrent changes in phytoplankton community composition and abundance.
-Direct measurements of seawater chlorophyll-a concentrations allows us to estimate the quantity of phytoplankton, while net tows and microscope identification indicate which organisms are present.Selected Phytoplankton and bacteria papers and publications
+Direct measurements of seawater chlorophyll-a concentrations allow SEA Semester students to estimate the quantity of phytoplankton, while net tows and microscope identification indicate which organisms are present.Selected Phytoplankton and bacteria papers and publications

 Zooplankton and other organisms

-Zooplankton and micronekton (very small, freely swimming animals) graze on phytoplankton and small zooplankton, forming an important link in marine food webs and a major vertical transport pathway of carbon in the biological system.
-In turn, they are consumed by higher trophic levels including fish, sea turtles, sea birds & marine mammals.
-Through net tows and field observations, we explore the composition, diversity and geographic distributions of these populations and/or individual species.Selected Zooplankton and other organisms papers and publications
+Zooplankton and micronekton (very small, freely swimming animals) graze on phytoplankton and small zooplankton, forming an important link in marine food webs and a significant vertical transport pathway for biological carbon.
+In turn, zooplankton are consumed by higher trophic levels including fish, sea turtles, sea birds and marine mammals.
+Through net tows and field observations, SEA Semester students explore the composition, diversity and geographic distributions of these populations and/or individual species of interest.Selected Zooplankton and other organisms papers and publications

 Stoner*, A. W., and S. E. Humphris*, 1985.
 Abundance and distribution of Halobates micans (Insecta: Geridae) in the northwest Atlantic.
 Deep-Sea Res.
 Part A 32, 733-739.doi: 10.1016/0198-0149(85)90076-7